Chnapy/ts-gql-plugin/README.md

 - since Language Service feature is limited concerning types overriding, solution was to parse & override text source files during TS server process, which is subobtimal for performances (best solution would have been to work with AST)
 - as described upper, CLI is not handled out-of-box because of `tsc` design limitations
-- because TypeScript compiler does not handle async operations, required by some dependencies, so use of [`deasync`](https://github.com/abbr/deasync) is required

 ## Benchmark